rauc/rauc/docs/reference.rst

     The type of the currently installed slot

   ``RAUC_SLOT_DEVICE``
-    The device of the currently installed slot
+    The device path of the currently installed slot.

+    This equals the ``device=`` parameter set in the current slot's system.conf entry and represents the target device RAUC installs the update to.
+    For an ``install`` hook, this is the device the hook executable should write to.

   ``RAUC_SLOT_BOOTNAME``
     If set, the bootname of the currently installed slot